davidjosearaujo/re-android-reversing/docs/Report.md

 We now have a large set of files from the application, however, many of them are not relevant to what we are trying to achieve and can blur our view over the whole of the application.

-From all of the APKs found, the first focus on the _com.tragisoap.fileandpdfmanager.apk_ has it probably is the main application, and if anything malicious is to happen, it should first come from here.
+From all of the APKs found, we focused on _com.tragisoap.fileandpdfmanager.apk_ because it's probably the main application, and if anything malicious is to happen, it should first come from here.

 Using `apktool`, we can expose the inner contents of the bundle.
 To do this we can use the following command.